 Our next example involves data on children of more recent times.
 We will return to the Census data table

 us_pop, created below again for reference.
-From this, we will extract the counts of all children in each of the age categories 0 through 18 years.
+From this table, we will extract the counts of all children in each of the age categories 0 through 18 years.

-We can now draw two overlaid line plots, showing the numbers of children in the different age groups for each of the years 2010 and 2014.
-The method call is analogous to the
+We can now draw two overlaid line plots, showing the numbers of children in the different age groups for each of the years 2014 and 2019.
+The call is analogous to the

 scatter call in the previous example.

-On this scale, it’s important to remember that we only have data at ages 0, 1, 2, and so on; the graphs “join the dots” in between.
+Though the horizontal axis labels include some half-integers, it’s important to remember that we only have data at ages 0, 1, 2, and so on.
+The line plots “join the dots” in between.

-AGE 10.
-Indeed, you will notice that the entire gold graph (2014) looks like the blue graph (2010) slid over to the right by 4 years.
-The slide is accompanied by a slight rise due to the net effect of children who entered the country between 2010 and 2014 outnumbering those who left.
+AGE 7.
+You will notice that the gold graph (2019) looks very much like the blue graph (2014) slid over to the right by 5 years.
+The slide is accompanied by a slight rise due to the net effect of children who entered the country between 2014 and 2019 outnumbering those who left.
 Fortunately at these ages there is not much loss of life.

 7.3.3.
 Bar Charts¶

 It is natural to want to compare these distributions.
-It makes sense to compare the columns directly, because all the entries are proportions and are therefore on the same scale.
+It makes sense to compare the columns directly, because all the entries are percents and are therefore on the same scale.

 barh allows us to visualize the comparisons by drawing multiple bar charts on the same axes.
 The call is analogous to those for